Deyan2306/Deyan2306/README.md

 Hi, I'm Deyan.
-I love doing crazy stuff using all my knowage on computer science :)
+I love doing all kind of crazy stuff using my knowage on computer science :)